BioJulia/GenomicFeatures.jl/README.md

 [![Chat on Discord][discord-img]][discord-url]

 ## Description
 GenomicFeatures provides utilities for working with interval based genomic annotations.
-It builds on [IntervalTrees]() to provide a data-structures, algorithms and IO tools for various formats such as BED, GFF3, bigWig and bigBed.
+It builds on [IntervalTrees](https://github.com/biojulia/intervaltrees.jl) to provide a data-structures and algorithms for various formats such as BED, GFF3, bigWig and bigBed.

 ## Installation